codypaternostro/RemotePro/docs/en-US/New-RpAppDataPath.md

 ## SYNTAX

 ```
-New-RPDataAppPath [-ProgressAction <ActionPreference>] [<CommonParameters>]
+New-RpAppDataPath [-ProgressAction <ActionPreference>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-This function, New-RPDataAppPath, combines LOCALAPPDATA with a subdirectory specific to RemotePro.
+This function, New-RpAppDataPath, combines LOCALAPPDATA with a subdirectory specific to RemotePro.
 It ensures or creates this directory using modified item management techniques from MilestonePSTools.